Located in the nations oldest city of St Augustine, FL. Proudly serve surrounding counties as well!

 "Estate sales just too expensive for most people to afford"

 Some sales may be too high priced.
 Successful liquidators will try to adjust the prices to present FMV (fair market value).
-This approach is crucial when the costumer comes to buy as it enables them to spend more money and buy more than they would have ever intended thus helping the homeowner to empty the house.
+This approach is crucial when the customer comes to buy as it enables them to spend more money and buy more than they would have ever intended thus helping the homeowner to empty the house.
 Also, many liquidators understand that non-collectible everyday items can be bought at a bargain at any closeout store and should be priced accordingly.

 "Only the wealthy have estate sales"